-The whole class reward is designed to foster a sense of teamwork and community within each peer group.
+The whole pod reward is designed to foster a sense of teamwork and community within each peer group.
 Discussions and voting for what the reward may be, will support the teaching British Values of 'democracy' and 'rule of law'.
 Having a goal to work towards will help to focus children on their behaviour choices.
 This will allow for focussed teaching on how and why the children reached this goal and focus on their achievements, as a team.

-All adults will carry Tokens to be able to reward 'in the moment'.
+All adults will verbally award tokens 'in the moment'.
 It is important that a child knows why they have received the reward token and so a brief positive explanation of the reason must be offered by the adult, it is important that the child feels a sense of achievement and pride from this outcome.

-Summercourt AcademyTokens should be awarded regularly and consistently by every member of staff when children are displaying the academy expectations and values.
+Summercourt AcademyTokens should be awarded regularly and consistently by every member of staff, verbally, when children are displaying the academy expectations and values.
 For example:

-- Showing respect for themselves and others by: holding doors, greeting members of staff, walking through the school in a calm manner, wearing correct and neat uniform, helping a member of staff, contributing to the community. - Showing friendship, helping others, being kind to other children such as helping a classmate who is stuck in class or hurt in the playground, being a 'buddy' to a new or more vulnerable/shy child. - Showing responsibility by recognising when to do the right thing, even when difficult e.g. reporting an incident, taking their personal feedback on board and achieving their targets, displaying their best efforts in lessons, completion of home learning and home reading.
+- Showing respect for themselves and others by: greeting members of staff, walking through the school in a calm manner, wearing correct and neat uniform, helping a member of staff, contributing to the community. - Showing friendship, helping others, being kind to other children such as helping a classmate who is stuck in class or hurt in the playground, being a 'buddy' to a new or more vulnerable/shy child. - Showing responsibility by recognising when to do the right thing, even when difficult e.g. reporting an incident, taking their personal feedback on board and achieving their targets and displaying their best efforts in lessons.